MileHacker Logo

 • Vegetarian-friendly: Foul Medames, Koshary, Ta'ameya (falafel), and vegetable stews are widely available.

-• Vegan options: Relatively uncomplicated to find, especially in local eateries.
+• Vegan options: Relatively uncomplicated to find, especially at local food spots.
 Koshary is often naturally vegan.

-• Fresh salads, grilled vegetables, and grains of rice-based dishes present good vegan choices.
+• Fresh salads, grilled vegetables, and rice-based dishes present good food without animal products.

-• Halal: As a Muslim-majority country, virtually all meat served in local restaurants is Halal.
+• Halal: As a Muslim-majority country, virtually all meat served in local eateries is Halal.

 Kosher Availability